configcat/docs/website/docs/sdk-reference/ios.md

 | `sessionConfiguration`             | URLSessionConfiguration | Optional, sets a custom `URLSessionConfiguration` used by the HTTP calls.                                                                                                                                                                                                                           |
 | `refreshMode`                      | PollingMode?            | Optional, sets the polling mode for the client.
 [See below](#polling-modes).                                                                                                                                                                                                                        |
 :::caution
-We strongly recommend you to use the ConfigCatClient as a Singleton object in your application
+We strongly recommend you to use the `ConfigCatClient` as a Singleton object in your application.
+If you want to use multiple SDK Keys in the same application, create only one `ConfigCatClient` per SDK Key.
 :::

 ## Anatomy of `getValue()`